abhiverse01/how-I-learned-ml-repo/README.md

 📧 Email
 [abhishek.aimarine@gmail.com](mailto:abhishek.aimarine@gmail.com)

 # 📄 License

 This project is licensed under the MIT License.

 <p align="center">
-  <b>Built with precision, curiosity, and a deep respect for intelligence.</b>
+  <b>Built with precision, curiosity, and deep respect for intelligence.</b>
   <br/>
   If you found this project valuable, consider ⭐ starring the repository.
 </p>